 Caution!
-If you or your spouse have retirement benefits that were earned during the marriage, you will not be able to complete your judgment unless the retirement benefits are listed in your Petition and/or Response.
+If you or your spouse have retirement benefits that were earned during the marriage, you must include these benefits in your Petition and/or Response before you can participate.

 If you are the Respondent, you and the Petitioner must participate together.

 First, check your monthly household income against this chart to determine if you qualify for the program (if both spouses will attend the clinic, you must both meet the income guidelines):

 If you meet the requirements above, please contact us through e-Correspondence to request an appointment.
 We will check the court file to verify your income using the Income and Expense Declarations filed by each party.
 If you have not filed an Income and Expense Declaration within the past four months, you will be asked to do so before requesting an appointment.
-Clinics are held on the second and fourth Fridays of each month beginning at 9:00 a.m. and continuing until your judgment has been entered.
+Clinics are held on the second Friday of each month by appointment only.
 In some cases, participants are able to complete the process by noon, but you should be prepared to spend the entire day at the courthouse.

 Information for Volunteer Attorneys